Updated February 23, 2021.

 This charming pattern is a great way to use up those bits and pieces of yarns while stitching something that’s great for a boxtop or to put inside a Sudberry trivet.

 The quilt block is called Wedding Day.
-It features a light blue background, stitched her in two similar colors of crewel wool.
-Cream or white diamonds (I used Ty-Di’s Just Cotton) and smaller diamonds stitched from scrap threads.
+It features a light blue background, stitched here in two similar colors of crewel wool.
+Cream or white diamonds (I used Ty-Di’s Just Cotton, no longer made) and smaller diamonds stitched from scrap threads.

 The block has Cashmere and Scotch Stitches.
-You can substitute Cashmeres for any pair of Scotch Stitches outside the cream triangle.
-This will keep the quilt lively.
+You can substitute Cashmere Stitches for any pair of Scotch Stitches outside the cream triangle.
+This will keep the project lively.
 You can also switch the stitch direction of any Scotch or Cashmere.

 The setting of the quilt is 3 blocks in each direction.
 On 18-mesh canvas, the finished size is about 5.5″ square.
-To make it larger, add borders.
+To make it larger, add borders or additional blocks.

 The chart for one block is below.